-- 1. The Audit Committee shall have the sole authority to retain the Corporation's independent auditor (subject to stockholder ratification), to terminate the Corporation's independent auditor, and to approve any compensation payable to the Corporation's independent auditor for any approved audit or permitted non-audit services, including the fees, terms and conditions for the performance of such services.
+1. The Audit Committee shall have the sole authority to retain the Corporation's independent auditor (subject to stockholder ratification), to terminate the Corporation's independent auditor, and to approve any compensation payable to the Corporation's independent auditor for any approved audit or permitted non-audit services, including the fees, terms and conditions for the performance of such services.
 The Audit Committee shall oversee the Corporation's independent auditor who shall report directly to the Audit Committee.
 Prior to the initial engagement, the Audit Committee will obtain and review a report by the independent auditor describing all relationships between the independent auditor and the Corporation including all information required to be disclosed under the rules of the Public Company Accounting Oversight Board ("PCAOB").
 The Audit Committee shall pre-approve all audit services and shall approve the scope of and planning for the proposed audit for the current year.
-The Audit Committee also shall pre-approve all permitted non-audit services to be provided by the independent auditor (which approval may be by category of service).
-The Audit Committee may delegate to one or more members of the Audit Committee the authority to grant pre-approvals of audit and permitted non-audit services to be provided by the independent auditor, which pre-approvals shall be presented to the full Audit Committee at its next scheduled meeting. - 2.
-At least annually, the Audit Committee shall obtain and review a report by the independent auditor describing: - (i) the independent auditor's internal quality-control procedures: - (ii) any material issues raised by the most recent internal quality-control review, peer or PCAOB reviews, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken to deal with any such issues; and - (iii) all relationships between the independent auditor and the Corporation, including the disclosures required under the rules of the PCAOB, for the purpose of allowing the Audit Committee to assess the auditor's independence.
+The Audit Committee also shall preapprove all permitted non-audit services (including the range of fees and terms thereof) to be provided by the independent auditor (which approval may be by category of service).
+The Audit Committee shall review and discuss with the independent auditor any documentation supplied by the independent auditor as to the nature and scope of any tax services to be approved, as well as the potential effects of the provision of such services on the auditor's independence.
+The Audit Committee may delegate to one or more members of the Audit Committee the authority to grant pre-approvals of audit and permitted non-audit services to be provided by the independent auditor, which preapprovals shall be presented to the full Audit Committee at its next scheduled meeting.

+- 2. At least annually, the Audit Committee shall obtain and review a report by the independent auditor describing: - (i) the independent auditor's internal quality-control procedures; - (ii) any material issues raised by the most recent internal quality-control review, peer or PCAOB reviews, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken to deal with any such issues; and - (iii) all relationships between the independent auditor and the Corporation, including the disclosures required under the rules of the PCAOB, for the purpose of allowing the Audit Committee to assess the auditor's independence.